 Wonderfully tender, delicate, and paper thin, crepes are straight-up luscious.
-These Ham, Apple and White Cheddar Crepes take brunch by storm, launching it to an entirely new level.
+These Ham and White Cheddar Crepes take brunch by storm, launching it to an entirely new level.

 Easy Recipe Tips for How to Make Crepes Tasty!